-MACALESTER COLLEGE was founded in 1874 as a Presbyterian-related but nonsectarian college.
-It is a four-year, undergraduate liberal arts college located on approximately 50 acres in St. Paul, Minnesota.
-The College offers 36 academic majors in natural sciences, social sciences, humanities and fine arts.
+MACALESTER COLLEGE was founded in 1874 as a Presbyterian-affiliated but nonsectarian college.
+It is a fouryear, undergraduate liberal arts college located on approximately 50 acres in a residential neighborhood of St. Paul, close to both downtown St. Paul and Minneapolis.
+The College offers 37 academic majors in natural sciences, social sciences, humanities and fine arts.

 - Series Three-Z issued September 1994 in the amount of \$6,660,000.
 The proceeds were used for the expansion of the College's athletic fields and other renovations on the campus. - Series Five-Q issued February 2003 in the amount of \$15,300,000.
 The proceeds were used to renovate, refurnish and make data wiring upgrades to Doty Hall, Wallace Hall and Turck Hall and to install fire sprinkler systems in Doty, Wallace, Turck, Bigelow, Dupre, 30 Macalester and Kirk Halls. - Series Six-B issued December 2004 in the amount of \$14,995,000.
 The proceeds were used to refinance the outstanding portions of the Series Four-C and Four-J Bonds. - Series Six-F issued July 2005 in the amount of \$3,000,000.
 The proceeds were used to finance the acquisition and installation of a replacement administrative computing system, including hardware, software licenses, and costs of converting data, training and testing. - Series Six-P issued March 2007 in the amount of \$39,490,000.
-The proceeds were used for the construction of a new athletic and recreation center and to refinance the outstanding portion of the Series Four-U1 and Four-U2 Bonds. - Series Seven-I issued December 2010 in the amount of \$16,000,000.
-These revenue bonds were issued for the renovation and expansion of the music portion and other areas of the Janet Wallace Fine Arts Center.
+The proceeds were used for the construction of a new athletic and recreation center and to refinance the Series Four-U1 and Four-U2 Bonds. - Series Seven-I issued December 2010 in the amount of \$16,000,000.
+These revenue bonds were issued for the renovation and expansion of the Janet Wallace Fine Arts Center. - Series Seven-S issued December 2012 in the amount of \$14,730,000.
+These revenue bonds were issued to finance phase two of the renovation and expansion of the Janet Wallace Fine Arts Center and the replacement of a boiler.

-MINNEAPOLIS COLLEGE OF ART AND DESIGN was
+COLLEGES AND UNIVERSITIES WITH BOND ISSUES OUTSTANDING:

-established in 1886 and is a private, four-year college located just south of downtown Minneapolis, Minnesota.
-The College offers undergraduate degree programs in 14 areas of study, and also offers a graduate degree in Fine Arts, as well as a number of post-baccalaureate certificate programs.
+MINNEAPOLIS COLLEGE OF ART AND DESIGN was established in 1886 and is located just south of downtown Minneapolis.
+The College offers bachelor of fine arts, bachelor of science, and master of fine arts degrees.
+The College also offers continuing education courses, certificate programs in graphic design, studio art, and sustainable design, as well as online learning programs.

-- Series Six-K issued July 2006 in the amount of \$7,670,000.
-The proceeds were used to refinance the outstanding portion of the Series Five-D Bonds. - Series Six-Z issued November 2009 in the amount of \$2,660,000.
-The proceeds were used for the construction of a surface parking lot and sculpture garden serving as a gateway to the main campus. - Series Seven-N issued April 2012 in the amount of \$3,215,000.
-These revenue bonds were issued to refinance the outstanding portion of the Series Five-K Bonds.
+- ➤ Series Six-K issued July 2006 in the amount of \$7,670,000.
+The proceeds were used to refinance the Series Five-D Bonds. - ➤ Series Six-Z issued November 2009 in the amount of \$2,660,000.
+The proceeds were used for the construction of a surface parking lot and sculpture garden serving as a gateway to the main campus. - > Series Seven-N issued April 2012 in the amount of \$3,215,000.
+These revenue bonds were issued to refinance the Series Five-K Bonds.